Bremangerlandet

 Bremangerlandet is an island in Bremanger Municipality in the traditional district of Nordfjord in Vestland county, Norway.
 The 153 km2 island is one of the largest islands in the county.
 The highest point on the island is the 889 m tall mountain Svartevassegga, however the cliff at Hornelen, located 1 km to the east, is more well-known and has an elevation of 860 m.
 The 4 km long lake Dalevatnet is located in the central part of the island.

 The island is located northeast of the smaller island of Frøya.
 Bremangerlandet island lies on the southern side of the mouth of the large Nordfjorden and the island of Vågsøy lies on the north side of the fjord's mouth.
 The small island of Husevågøy lies in the middle of the fjord, just north of Bremangerlandet.

-The island is connected to the island of Frøya (to the southwest) by a series of bridges.
+Bremangerlandet is connected to the island of Frøya (to the southwest) by a series of bridges.
 There is a ferry connection to Husevågøy and Vågsøy islands to the north.
 There is also a road that connects Bremangerlandet to the island of Rugsundøya by the Skatestraum Tunnel (and then Rugsundøya connects to the mainland via a bridge).
 To the southeast, the island is separated from the mainland by the Frøysjøen strait.